amd/Quark/examples/onnx/accuracy_improvement/MX/example_quark_onnx_MX.rst

 There are several built-in configurations within the quantizer for MX formats, that are named as 'MX4', 'MX6', 'MX9', 'MXFP8E5M2', 'MXFP8E4M3', 'MXFP6E3M2', 'MXFP6E2M3',
 'MXFP4E2M1' and 'MXINT8'.
-We can choose one of the formats by passing the name of the configuration to the script.
+For each data format, there is a corresponding configuration enabled fast fine-tuning for accuracy improvement.
+These configurations all end with '_ADAQUANT' because we used the AdaQuant algorithm in the fast fine-tuning.
+For example, configuration 'MXINT8_ADAQUANT' will apply AdaQuant algorithm to improve 'MXINT8' accuracy.

+We can pass one of the configurations to the quantization script.
 Here is an example of MXINT8 quantization:

 .. code-block:: bash